GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch.md

 **Curse of the Faerie Ward**
 Hex 21
-This curse inflicts the Lesser Malediction Flaw until the target touches Gold.
+This curse inflicts the Lesser Malediction Flaw until the target touches gold.
 The target's skin burns in contact with iron.
-*(Base 6, +12 Immediate, +3 Simple Condition (touch Gold))*
+*(Base 6, +12 Immediate, +3 Simple Condition (touch gold))*

 **Curse of the Crow's Voice**
 Hex 21